mapfumo/mapfumo.github.io/_posts/2015-09-27-developing_data_products_with_python.markdown

 <hr>

 <h2>Conclusion</h2>
-Although this is a simple application its a launchpad for more advanced applications.
-And now that I have a good understanding of Flask I should have little problems in implementing future solutions using Django.
+Although this is a simple application it's a launchpad for more advanced applications.
+And now that I have a good understanding of Flask I should be comfortable in implementing future solutions using Django.

 The <a href="http://ec2-52-26-183-208.us-west-2.compute.amazonaws.com">final application</a> can be found here on Amazon and the <a href="https://github.com/mapfumo/iris-flask-app">source here on GitHub.</a>